-The end of season two also saw the romantic reconciliation of Jack and Mel, with the pair declaring their love for one another and kissing in the penultimate episode – but will they officially begin a relationship?
-And how will Jack’s injuries affect their romance?
+The end of season two also saw the romantic reconciliation of Jack and Mel, with the pair declaring their love for one another and kissing in the penultimate episode – and it looks as though season three will cover their romance in great detail.

 Showrunner Sue Tenney recently told TVLine that the third season will see "a larger time jump than we had between seasons one and two", while the mystery as to who shot Jack will span "over several seasons" – so it's likely we don't be getting an answer straight away.

 Season three will also provide some answers for Hope and Doc, who were about to discuss some difficult medical news before they were interrupted by a surprise re-engagement party in the final episode.